Last Updated on May 17, 2023 by Matt

 By doing a thorough cleaning, you will notice if it has any damage.

 More importantly, getting rid of any dirt and water will help you prevent corrosion.
-If water or some other corrosive agent ends up on or inside your scooter, it can cause rust or damage the electronics.
+If water or some other corrosive agent ends up on or inside your scooter, it can cause rust or damage to the electronics.

 That’s why it’s important to have your scooter spotless before storing it.